dgwarlug47/notes2/README.md

 The fastest way to combine your favorite tools and APIs to build the fastest sites, stores, and apps for the web.
 And also the best place to build, deploy, and host your Gatsby sites.

 <!-- AUTO-GENERATED-CONTENT:END -->

+## Google Drive upstream updates

+1. Run python transport.py

+2. After you add too much posts, go to index.js and increase the limit of the number of posts